Modern technology allows the storage and mapping of your face to photos and videos. Here's what you need to know about this new potential threat.

 Best case scenario, it can be a fun joke between yourself and friends.
 Worst case scenario, someone has projected your likeness onto another or produced content of you doing or saying things you have not done.
 The potential to create fake news, violate someone’s privacy or obtain secure information is much more at risk now than ever before.

 To see just how real it is, watch this video created using deepfake technology:

-It looks, and sounds like, former US President Barack Obama.
-However, it is actually comedian and filmmaker, Jordan Peele, manipulating the likeness and producing a speech which Obama was not responsible for.
-Other celebrities, such as Ariana Grande and Jennifer Lawrence, have found themselves as the target of deepfake technology for the use of x-rated content, with perpetrators transferring their likeness into explicit videos.
-Twitter and the pornographic distributor, PornHub, have both banned such technology to be used in their posts; however, regulation has been minimal so far.
+It looks and sounds like former US President Barack Obama.
+However, it is actually the comedian and filmmaker, Jordan Peele, providing the template to produce a speech which Obama was not responsible for.
+Other celebrities, such as Ariana Grande and Jennifer Lawrence, have found themselves as the target of deepfake technology for the use of X-rated content, with perpetrators transferring their likeness into explicit videos.
+Twitter and the pornographic distributor, Pornhub, have both banned such technology to be used in their posts.
+However, widespread regulation has been minimal so far.

-It’s not just celebrities being subjected to the usage of this technology either, as ex-partners have learned to use deepfake software in order to create “revenge porn” of their previous partner, often using these images and videos to torment or post publicly.
+It’s not just celebrities being subjected to the usage of this technology either, as ex-partners have learned to use deepfake software to create “revenge porn” targeting their previous partner, often using these images and videos to torment or post publicly.

-In other cases, it has been used to influence political purposes as well.
+In other cases, it has been used to politically influence people as well.
 Nancy Pelosi, a United States Speaker of the House, had a speech of hers manipulated to make her sound inebriated, of which President Donald Trump used on social media, which was later proven to be fake.

 What can you do to protect yourself from deepfake technology?

 Do not subscribe to apps that store your facial likeness